Vele189/Continuum/docs/database-design-rationale.md

 ## Continuum Database Design Rationale

-This schema prioritizes data integrity, query performance, and operational flexibility using SQLAlchemy models for the SQLite backend.
+This schema prioritizes data integrity, query performance, and operational flexibility using SQLAlchemy models for the PostgreSQL backend.

 ### 1. Data Integrity and Referential Actions